ferreteleco/cookie-github/README.md

   folder.
 - **add_PR_template:** this flags controls wether or not to add a PR template in the generated folder.
+- **project_language:** This variable choice serves to select the main project language, and it is aligned with the actions that will be later opt to be created.
 - **add_ci_action_unit_tests_runner:** this variable controls whether or not to create an action to run unit tests in the repository.
-The available choices are:
+The available actions (per project_language variable) are:
-    - none (no action created).
     - cpp, which creates an action for Catch2 based unit tests, built using CMake.
     - python, which creates an action for Python code unit tests, executed with pytest over a project built with Poetry.
+    - other, which does not generate any action.

 ## Contributing